gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/operators.md

 The inner backend will be called first, and the outer backend will differentiate the generated code.

-!!! warning
 There are many possible backend combinations, a lot of which will fail.
 Usually, the most efficient approach for Hessians is forward-over-reverse, i.e. a forward-mode outer backend and a reverse-mode inner backend.

+!!! danger
+    `SecondOrder` backends do not support first-order operators.

 !!! warning
     Preparation does not yet work for the inner differentiation step of a `SecondOrder`, only the outer differentiation is prepared.